 Roughly 36% of survey respondents who lived within a station area said that access to SunRail was somewhat or very important to their decision to live in their neighborhood.
 However, about 37% of TOD residents said that access to SunRail was neutral to their decision, with the remaining 27% stating that it was unimportant.
-Access to intention of using SunRail.
-However, a culture that sees SunRail as an option, particularly for special events, instead of as a primary means of transportation, may hinder ridership growth as many riders may only use the system once or twice a week.

-SunRail was the second lowest rated factor, just above quality of schools.
+Access to SunRail was the second lowest rated factor, just above quality of schools.
 However, there were exceptions to this.
 For example, residents who already worked within a station area were more likely to move to be closer to SunRail.
 41.5% of those who work in a station area said SunRail was an important factor in their housing decision.

-Residents' view of SunRail as a desirable amenity suggests that ridership could increase over time as more jobs are located in the TOD station areas and more residents move to the area with the stations.
+Residents' view of SunRail as a desirable amenity suggests that ridership could increase over time as more jobs are located in the TOD station areas and more residents move to the area with the intention of using SunRail.
+However, a culture that sees SunRail as an option, particularly for special events, instead of as a primary means of transportation, may hinder ridership growth as many riders may only use the system once or twice a week.

+TOD residents may view SunRail as an amenity instead of a necessity because of the demographics of station area residents and the housing options available within walking distance of stations.
 The average household income of TOD residents was found to be \$55,000.
 This indicates that large portions of the TOD population are not transit-dependent and much of the recent TOD has not changed this pattern.

-TOD residents may view SunRail as an amenity instead of a necessity because of the demographics of station area residents and the housing options available within walking distance of